Rxyalxrd/Rxyalxrd/README.md

 ![alt text](https://github.com/Rxyalxrd/Rxyalxrd/blob/main/github-header-image.png?raw=true)
-- 👋 Hi, I’m @Rxyalxrd
+- 👋 Hi, I’m Max
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Python, Django, Sql
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me tg: @Rxyalxrd

 <!---
 Rxyalxrd/Rxyalxrd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.